 Increase your profitability and lower your operating costs

 Electricity costs can severly hamper profitability, especially for businesses that draw alot of power to run stoves, dishwashers, mechanics tools, or laundry equipment.
 Costs in the Con Ed region are among the highest in the nation and rising.
-In fact, due to massive infrastructure upgrades, the New York State Public Service Commission has agreed to rate increases of 4.7 percent in 2021 and 4 percent in 2022, with further increases expected in the coming years.
+In fact, due to massive infrastructure upgrades, the New York State Public Service Commission has just proposed a rate hike of 11%, which is being highly contested.

 As these increases outpace inflation and as electrical equipment continues to displace gas-powered counterparts across various industries, business owners can expect electricity costs to account for an ever-increasing share of their bottom line.